Strategy Synthesis in POMDPs via Game-Based Abstractions: Case Study and Implementation

 \subsection{Description}

-For our experiments, we choose the following scenario: A (controllable) Robot $\robot$ and a Vacuum Cleaner $\cleaner$ are moving around in a two-dimensional grid world with static opaque obstacles.
+For our experiments we choose the following scenario: A (controllable) robot $\robot$ and a vacuum cleaner $\cleaner$ are moving around in a two-dimensional grid world with static opaque obstacles.
 Neither $\robot$ nor $\cleaner$ may leave the grid or visit grid cells occupied by a static obstacle.
-The position of $\robot$ contains the cell $C_\robot$ (the location) and a wind direction. $\robot$ can move one grid cell forward, or turn by $90^\circ$ in either direction without changing its location.
+Thus, locations correspond to grid cells.
+The position of $\robot$ consists of the cell $C_\robot$ and a wind direction. $\robot$ can move one grid cell forward or turn by $90^\circ$ in either direction without changing its location.
 The position of $\cleaner$ is determined solely by its cell $C_\cleaner$.
 In each step, $\cleaner$ can move one cell in any wind direction.
 We assume that $\cleaner$ moves to all available successor cells with equal probability.

+Fig.~\ref{fig:WorldGraphGrid} shows the world graphs describing this scenario for a $3\times 3$ grid.
+The $\cleaner$ (Fig.~\ref{fig:WorldGraph:VC}) can move from each cell to each of the adjacent cells. $\robot$ (Fig.~\ref{fig:WorldGraph:R}) can only move in one direction, depending on its orientation -- each of the cardinal directions represents one orientation of $\robot$, so four positions of the world graph represent the same location (\eg $s_{0,0}$, $s_{0,1}$, $s_{0,2}$ and $s_{0,3}$).
+The orientation can be changed by turning $90^\circ$ in either direction.
+In particular, if $\robot$ wants to move back to a grid cell it just left (\eg from $s_{2,3}$ back to $s_{0,3}$), it has to turn twice first.